biolab/orange-bio/docs/rst/reference/geo.rst

 Let us now pick data set GDS2960 and see if we can predict the disease state.
 We will use logistic regression, and within 10-fold cross validation measure AUC, the area under ROC.
-AUC is the probably for correctly distinguishing between two classes if picking the sample from target (e.g., the disease) and non-target class (e.g., control).
-From (:download:`geo_gds6.py <code/geo_gds6.py>`)
+AUC is the probability of correctly distinguishing the two classes, (e.g., the disease and control).
+From (:download:`geo_gds6.py <code/geo_gds6.py>`):

 .. literalinclude:: code/geo_gds6.py